 Mark Young Scholarship

 The student must be an education major with at least a 3.0 GPA.
-The award amount is $2,500 and will be awarded to a junior, but is renewable the student's senior year as long as their GPA remains at or above a 3.0 and the student continues with their education major.
+Awarded to a junior, but is renewable the student's senior year as long as their GPA remains at or above a 3.0 and the student continues with their education major.